guillaumemoreau/db-course/09_bigd.md

   - Horizontal partitioning eased
     - can change the number of servers
     - availability
-    - no significant maintenance when changing column number
+    - no significant maintenance when changing the number of columns
 - Cons
   - Too simple!
     - poor for handling complex data